RENEE MONTAGNE, Host:

 WEISS: That's Dr. Gil Chavez with the California Department of Public Health.
 He says H1N1 rates are currently low.
 But to keep the virus at bay, it's important to bring vaccines to vulnerable populations.
 In California, he says, Latinos are twice as likely to be hospitalized or die from swine flu.

-Dr. CHAVEZ: If you can find a location where you get a large segment of the Latino community and you can offer them vaccine in a way that it's not threatening safe, I think it's a very good thing to do.
+CHAVEZ: If you can find a location where you get a large segment of the Latino community and you can offer them vaccine in a way that it's not threatening safe, I think it's a very good thing to do.

 WEISS: The Centers for Disease Control and Prevention is still encouraging anyone who hasn't had the shot to get one.
 Dr. Anne Schuchat is with the CDC.
 She says swine flu activity could pick up again.
 Last year at this time scientists saw the swine flu outbreak take off.
 Now, Schuchat says, Georgia and a few other states in the Southeast are reporting an uptick in H1N1 cases.

-Dr. ANNE�SCHUCHAT (Centers for Disease Control and Prevention): We may see situations like what we're seeing in Georgia, where ongoing vaccination could be very beneficial.
+ANNE SCHUCHAT: We may see situations like what we're seeing in Georgia, where ongoing vaccination could be very beneficial.
 So what we're really asking is for this vaccine to continue to be used.

-For NPR News, I'm Kelley Weiss.
+WEISS: For NPR News, I'm Kelley Weiss.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.